-My partner and I live with our two daughters in sunny Kiama, NSW, Australia.
+My partner and I live with our two daughters and four chickens in sunny Kiama, NSW, Australia.

 Actively nurturing democracy in our schools and society is of my utmost personal and professional goals.
 Students needs opportunities to participate in discussion about the issues of the day and learn about democratic processes.
 It is important the Student Representative Council (SRC) has opportunities to demonstrate leadership.
 The ABC radio interview with candidates who participated in our latest political forum (June 2016), the school captain and myself follows.

 In January 2017 I traveled to India to participate in the Australia–India BRIDGE School Partnerships Project.
 This is an exchange so I stay with an Indian educator and visit her school where I will do some teaching.
 It has been twenty years since I last was in India so this a great opportunity to return.
 You can follow this project on Twitter and I have blogged about my trip and here are some photos.
 In May, my host, Sonia Chhabra visited our school and stayed at my home.
 We were interviewed on ABC Radio about our exchange.